 Accordion Content

-• General chemistry: One-year course with labs for science majors (should include inorganic chemistry and qualitative analysis)
+- General Chemistry with labs: One-year course with labs for science majors (should include inorganic chemistry and qualitative analysis)

-• Organic chemistry: One-year course with labs for science majors; if your university offers less than a one-year course, you must complete the second semester at another institution
+- Organic Chemistry with labs: One-year course with labs for science majors; if your university offers less than a one-year course, you must complete the second semester at another institution

 The following recommended courses will strengthen your background and your application’s competitiveness: